abuckenhofer/pgvector/README.md

 docker exec -it pgvector bash

+Now the PostgreSQL command shell can be started: psql -U postgres

 ## Steps to run example
 - install the required Python packages with "pip install -r requirements.txt"
 - run the sql Skript 01_createTabs.sql in PostgreSQL zu create the tables
 - check .env for your PostgreSQL environment and set password
 - run the Python script 02_embeddings.py to create the embeddings
-- query the PostgreSQL tables with similarity search
+- query the PostgreSQL tables with similarity search.
+Example queries can be found at the end of the script in 01_createTabs.sql